TUMFTM/Eco_Driving_Toolbox_for_BEVs/README.md

-# Eco-Driving-Toolbox for Battery Electric Powertrains
+# Eco-Driving-Toolbox for Battery Electric Vehicles

 This repository provides a toolbox for tank-to-distance-eco-driving for battery electric vehicles.
 Thereby, the losses of battery, power electronics, motor, and gearbox are incorporated and minimized.
 Based on tabulated data (loss maps) of the single components meta-models can be generated, which can be used within the optimization.